ziraner/shuati/breadth-first-search/bfs-in-matrix/walls-and-gates.md

-Walls and Gates 解题报告 Lintcode: Nearest Exit
+Walls and Gates 解题报告

-You are given am x n2D grid initialized with these three possible values.
+You are given a m x n 2D grid initialized with these three possible values.

 1. `-1`- A wall or an obstacle.
 2. `0` - A gate.